Azure storage disaster recovery planning and failover

 • To failover an account with SSH File Transfer Protocol (SFTP) enabled, you must first disable SFTP for the account.
 If you want to resume using SFTP after the failover is complete, simply re-enable it.

 • Network File System (NFS) 3.0 (NFSv3) isn't supported for storage account failover.
-You can't create a storage account configured for global-redundancy with NFSv3 enabled.
+You can't create a storage account configured for geo-redundancy with NFSv3 enabled.

-Storage account failover shouldn't be used as part of your data migration strategy.
-Failover is a temporary solution to a service outage.
+Storage account failovers are a temporary solution used to develop and test your disaster recovery (DR) plans, or to recover from a service outage.
+Failover shouldn't be used as part of your data migration strategy.
 For information about how to migrate your storage accounts, see Azure Storage migration overview.

 Storage accounts containing archived blobs

 Storage accounts containing archived blobs support account failover.
-However, after a customer-managed failover is complete, all archived blobs need to be rehydrated to an online tier before the account can be configured for geo-redundancy.
+However, after a customer-managed failover is complete, all archived blobs must be rehydrated to an online tier before the account can be configured for geo-redundancy.

 Storage resource provider